PYA3-PHYO/Formal_Informal_Text_Detector/README.md

 To understand, extract some samples from dataset and checking the shape of the dataset etc.
 ### 2.3 Data Preprocessing:
 - Firstly,the dataset was uploaded on google drive and mount with Colab notebook.
 - As the dataset is without label, split two 2 new data fram formal and informal respectively.
-Then add labels 0 and 1 manually and combine again asa final dataset.
+Then add labels 0 and 1 manually and combine again as a final dataset.
 #### Text Cleaning:
 - Convert all text to lowercase.
 - Remove URLs using regular expressions.